CalCodez/jsPlanner/projectNotes/progressNotes.md

---create a function that makes all generated event/note editable -- add eidt button to toggler the contenteditable --remove Side menu- add icons to nav toggle buttons --create a mobile menu for responsive
+--create a function that makes all generated event/note editable -- add eidt button to toggler the contenteditable --remove Side menu- add icons to nav toggle buttons --create a mobile menu for responsive\
+--create a felx container to hold complete events (function)